KomodoPlatform/developer-docs/docs/basic-docs/antara/antara-tutorials/gaming-sdk-tutorial-3.md

 lines[counter + 7].pos = {offset_x + 0,            offset_y + idx * cell_height + half_thickness};
 ```

-Now our grid must be looking absolutely perfect.
-You can edit `grid_thickness` constant to change the thickness of the lines.

-Below the complete function:
+Below is the complete function.

 ```
 //!
 Contains all the function that will be used for logic and factory